 - If the device is correctly placed on the user’s skin prior to initiating the injection

 - How long the device is held on the skin during the injection, as this is necessary to ensure that the full dose of medication is delivered.

 This is not an aspirational list of features or technology that is not currently feasible.
 Devices currently available on the market or that are being developed are implementing sensors like these.

 Where Does this Fit in With the Current Design Process?

-Because of the move towards smart devices to improve the patient’s use experience, there is valuable usage data available from the device sensors.
+Because of the move toward smart devices to improve patients’ experiences, there is valuable usage data available from the device sensors.
 To understand why this data is useful and how it can be utilized, it is important to understand how medical devices are designed.

 Additionally, even before validation testing, it is necessary to conduct formative studies.
 These studies are part of an iterative design process in which users are observed interacting with the device at multiple stages of development to improve the design and address any usability issues that arise during development.

 However, even with the most thorough human factors plan, there are inherent limitations.
 One drawback is that the studies are conducted using simulated scenarios in a representative environment and are not being used naturally.
 Additionally, since participants are paid for their time and are being observed, there are biases that can affect their behavior, potentially altering the results of the study.